-Wrongful Death Attorney – Free Lawyer Consultation
+Wrongful Death Attorney – Free Consult

+What is wrongful death?
 In California, a “wrongful death claim” arises when one person dies as the result of the wrongful act or negligence of another person or entity.
 A wrongful death claim is a civil lawsuit.
 It is brought to court directly by the survivors of the deceased person, or by the personal representative of the deceased person’s estate, and fault is expressed solely in terms of money damages, which the court orders the defendant to pay to the decedent’s survivors.

 Filing a Wrongful Death Claim

+Who files for wrongful death?
 Only certain people are allowed to file a wrongful death lawsuit in California.
 The relevant statute specifically allows the following parties to bring a wrongful death claim:

 - the deceased person’s surviving spouse;